Also known simply as the fisher, the fisher cat is a forest-dwelling mammal found in the northern United States and Canada.

 However, you might also notice signs of an attack first thing in the morning or late in the evening – these are the times when fisher cats are most active.

-They will kill one, two, or more birds, usually killing more animals during times of desperation or when they are trying to store food for colder months ahead.
+They will catch one, two, or more birds, usually more animals during times of desperation or when they are trying to store food for colder months ahead.

 It’s graphic, but you’ll know it’s a fisher cat that attacked your animals if you notice that the bite marks are located at the rear end of the animal and the intestines are pulled out.